valentinbus/grandpy-bot/README.md

 For this project Geocode (gmaps API function), Geosearch (wikipedia API function) are used.

 ![Alt text](./flask/static/img/example.png)
-This project is also available on : https://grandpy-bot-vb.herokuapp.com/

 ## LocalHost
 To run on localhost :
 - Run the following command   `pip install -r flask/requirements.txt`
 - Uncomment  lines 76 and 77 in flask/app.py in main
 - Then run following command : `python3 /flask/app.py`.
 The localserver will run on port 80

+## Availability
+This project is also available on : https://grandpy-bot-vb.herokuapp.com/